paraslash Paraslash Audio Streaming

 Close one instance of this filter.

-Free all resources associated with fn that were previously allocated by the open() function.
+Free all resources associated with the given filter instance.
 It's OK to set this to NULL if the filter does not need to perform any cleanup operation.

 ◆ setup